neverm0r/CVE_reproduce/README.md

-A collection of linux kernel CVE exploits written by me.
+A collection of linux kernel CVE exploits and CTF kernel training written by me.